 |2010 — Automated Display Optimization Based on Attention Predictions|

-We aim to improve intervention decisions for people with emotional and cognitive symptoms—common in neurological and psychiatric conditions.
-Scientific studies indicate that such symptoms arise from mental dysfunction across emotional, cognitive, or sensorimotor domains.
-However, existing clinical practice "algorithms" tend to manage symptoms through trial-and-error of possible interventions without utilizing objective tests of mental dysfunction.
-In practice, many people get mis-treated or under-treated, resulting in poor outcomes and high costs.
-We have been developing and validating behavioral batteries designed to prioritize intervention targets by the type and severity of mental dysfunction in tested individuals.
-If better intervention decisions are made after integrating EyePredict reports with independent clinical information, the expected benefits are better patient outcomes and lower costs.
+We aim to improve intervention decisions and rehabilitation efforts for patients with neurological and psychiatric conditions.
+Scientific studies indicate that associated symptoms arise from mental dysfunction across cognitive, emotional, and/or sensorimotor domains.
+However, clinical practice "algorithms" tend to manage symptoms through trial-and-error of available interventions without utilizing objective tests of mental dysfunction.
+In practice, patients often get mis-treated or under-treated, resulting in poor outcomes and high costs.
+We have been developing and validating behavioral test batteries to prioritize intervention targets by the type and severity of mental dysfunction in tested individuals.
+If better intervention decisions are made after integrating EyePredict reports with independent clinical information, such as patient history, the expected benefits are better patient outcomes and lower costs.

 Value Proposition: Improve Decision Making